These instructions can be used to create an encrypted disk image/volume/file container/whatever you want to call it.

 Mount the volume somewhere on your system so it can be used like any other disk.

-Take ownership over the contents of your mounted disk image so that you have control over it.
+Take ownership over the contents of your mounted disk image.

 Done!
 Please read some documenation on crypttab if you want your encrypted volume to be unlocked and mounted automatically.